 Administration building on the last working day of each month, with appropriate

 ID.
 You can also arrange to have your checks mailed to your home or deposited in your bank account via direct deposit.
-Ask Michelle for details or see the payroll FAQ.
+Ask Michelle for details.

-ID cards and parking permits can be obtained from Campus Card Services.
-This office is now part of the One Stop Student Center (UC 127, x2700).
+ID cards and parking permits can be obtained from Campus Card Office and the Parking Services Office.
+They are located in the University Center 102 and 127.
 Note that the parking permit is available to non-benefits based faculty at one-half the ordinary rate.

 Your MySanDiego account is the key to your electronic identity and functioning at USD.
 One of the first things you'll need to do is get one set up.
 Among other things, this will give you access to a USD e-mail account--which you must have--and the the MySanDiego portal.
 To get started, click here.